admost/AMR/IOS_Integration/README.md

   + <a name="usage3"></a>Requesting FullScreen Ads
 Interstitial ads are loaded same as banner ads however **they are not shown automatically. `showInterstitialForPlacement` method should be called after successfully receiving an interstital ad**.
-Initialize an ADMAdHandler object and set it's delegate as described in [Requesting Banner Ads](#usage2) section above Load interstitial;
+Initialize an ADMAdHandler object and set it's delegate as described in [Requesting Banner Ads](#usage2) section above.
+Load interstitial;
 ```objectivec
 [self.adHandler loadInterstitialForPlacement:@"interstitial"];